Traffic Manager Frequently Asked Questions (FAQ)

 For other endpoint types, it is possible to use Traffic Manager with endpoints from more than one subscription.
 In Resource Manager, endpoints from any subscription can be added to Traffic Manager, as long as the person configuring the Traffic Manager profile has read access to the endpoint.
 These permissions can be granted using Azure Resource Manager role-based access control (RBAC).
 Endpoints from other subscriptions can be added using Azure PowerShell or the Azure CLI.

 Can I use Traffic Manager with Cloud Service 'Staging' slots?

 Yes.
 Cloud Service 'staging' slots can be configured in Traffic Manager as External endpoints.
 Health checks are still be charged at the Azure Endpoints rate.
-Because the External endpoint type is in use, changes to the underlying service are not picked up automatically.
-With external endpoints, Traffic Manager cannot detect when the Cloud Service is stopped or deleted.
-Therefore, the Traffic Manager continues billing for health checks until the endpoint is disabled or deleted.

 Does Traffic Manager support IPv6 endpoints?